awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 ```

 The `xgboost-mnist-hostingdeployment.yaml` file has the following components that can be edited as required:
 + *ProductionVariants*\.
 A production variant is a set of instances serving a single model\.
-Amazon SageMaker load\-balances between all production variants according to set weights\.
+SageMaker load\-balances between all production variants according to set weights\.
 + *Models*\.
 A model is the containers and execution role ARN necessary to serve a model\.
 It requires at least a single container\.
 + *Containers*\.
 A container specifies the dataset and serving image\.
-If you are using your own custom algorithm instead of an algorithm provided by Amazon SageMaker, the inference code must meet Amazon SageMaker requirements\.
-For more information, see [Using Your Own Algorithms with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html)\.
+If you are using your own custom algorithm instead of an algorithm provided by SageMaker, the inference code must meet SageMaker requirements\.
+For more information, see [Using Your Own Algorithms with SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html)\.

 ### Create a HostingDeployment<a name="create-a-hostingdeployment"></a>